GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Browser specific, desktop viewers might show this button as either `Browse...` or `Choose Files`
     - Mobile viewers show it as the `Browse` button
 - Any of the viewers might have bugs and interface / library related limitations
-  - Some viewers might be slow to load some models
+  - Some viewers might be slow to load some models, usually if using `WASM` of some library
-- Currently experimental three.js WebGPU support is included in experimental `GLTF WebGPU` viewer:
+- Currently experimental three.js `WebGPU` support is included in experimental `GLTF WebGPU` viewer:
   - Maybe use Chrome browser and enable its WebGPU experimental features to test this viewer (and your computer)
   - Mobile version of the viewer is available but not properly tested yet
 - Memory handling should be good, relatively speaking: